paulgendek/reactnd-project-mobile-flashcards/README.md

 Open it in the [Expo app](https://expo.io) on your phone to view it.

-## Compatibility
+## Mobile Platforms Tested

-Tested on iOS Simulator (iPhone 8) and Samsung Galaxy S7
+- iOS Simulator (iPhone 8)
+- Samsung Galaxy S7